ito-takuya/ito-takuya.github.io/_pages/about.md

 ### Research Interest

 My research is in computational neuroscience and artificial intelligence.
-More recently, my interests lie in understanding how neural systems (e.g., artificial neural networks) learn to abstract and reason, as is required in compositional generalization.
+More recently, my interests lie in understanding how neural systems (e.g., artificial neural networks) learn to abstract, reason, and generalize; I am particularly interested in compositional generalization problems.
-In the past, I have used neural data analysis and computational modeling to study the neural basis of flexible (e.g., multitask) cognition in humans and non-human primates.
+In the past, I have used neural data analysis and computational modeling to study the neural basis of flexible cognition in humans and non-human primates.

 ### Selected publications
 **Ito T**, Campbell M, Horesh L, Klinger T, Ram P (2024).
 Quantifying artificial intelligence through algebraic generalization. *arXiv*. [http://arxiv.org/abs/2411.05943](http://arxiv.org/abs/2411.05943)